-What can you share?
+What can you share with family sharing In-App Purchase?
 With whom?
 How does that work from a consumer perspective?
 And form an app publisher perspective?
 Find these answers and more.

 What can you share?

 Auto renewables subscriptions

 Up to 5 additional family members (so 6 people including you) within the same Apple family group